whatsoevan/evanxme/src/pages/szn1/donkey-hay-water.md

 I'm looking at the next 8 weeks of my remaining summer and wondering: just what is it I want to focus on and commit to for 8 weeks?
 It should be noted that there are many things that should be kept hobbies: not everything needs to be worked at.
 Atelic activities are also amongst the most important in life.

 > pretty shitty how baseline human activities like singing, dancing, and making art got turned into skills instead of being seen as behaviors
 >
 > so not it's like 'the point of doing them is to get good at them' and not 'this is a thing humans do, the way birds sing and bees make hives'.
 >
 > [@sonateharder on Tumblr](https://www.tumblr.com/sonateharder/631712995621453824/goldhornsandblackwool-pretty-shitty-how)

 But I mentioned in my last post how in summer, it's the adventures and projects that define the summer.
 Should I read more books?
 Go outside?
 Build my strength?
 Develop a game?
 Make more art?
 These are things I want to be doing and completing, yet I know my time, attention, energy, and focus are limited.
 I need to prioritize.

 The fact is, I can't predict whether any of these things will be "helpful" in the future.
 The point in doing an activity shouldn't always be capitalistically driven.
-It's like that [[[calligraphy class that Steve Jobs took]]](https://www.leemunroe.com/steve-jobs-calligraphy/).
+It's like that [calligraphy class that Steve Jobs took](https://www.leemunroe.com/steve-jobs-calligraphy/).

 So focusing on something doesn't mean to strip out everything fun out of my summer to focus on the grind (I don't think summers are the season for that, especially since I'm still in school), but rather mitigate the possibility of a summer where, in dabbling in too many things and not committing to anything, I let the summer pass without anything memorable or 'defining' happening.
 I want to be the donkey that survives.